betterwebsite/johnsoncommercialLESS/README.md

 #### admin/

-The `admin/` directory sets up [Decap CMS](https://decapcms.org/) to be used within the project.
-It's configured as a blog that a client can access by navigating to the `/admin/` path on the deployed site, where they can create, update, and delete blog posts whenever they want.
-This modifies the markdown files in the source code, which will trigger a rebuild in Netlify, incorporating the new blog data.
-After about one minute, the client can see the new blog post on the website.
+The `admin/` directory sets up [CloudCannon](https://cloudcannon.com/) to be used within the project.
+It's configured as a CMS that a client can access by navigating to the `/admin/` path on the deployed site, where they can create, update, and delete content.
+CloudCannon integrates directly with your Git repository to manage content.

-Decap CMS has been chosen due to its open-source nature, good UX/DX, and stability.
-Very little training is required on the client's end to get it to work - the interface is clean and operates without trouble.
-It works through an `index.html` file in the `admin/` directory that contains a CDN script for the CMS.
-This `index.html` file is processed as an Eleventy template, added to `/public/admin`, and the CMS is loaded when navigating to the `/admin` path.

-The CMS is configured through a `config.yml` file, as per the Decap documentation.
-If you wish to use the blog as-is, you shouldn't need to make any changes here.
-If you want to extend the kit and modify the CMS for your own needs, we recommend referring to the Decap documentation for guidance on how to do so.

 <a name="assets"></a>